 Break in your shoes ahead of the wedding and practice walking if you do not normally wear this type of shoes.
 Worth having some emergency plasters on you anyway or spare shoes for later!

-In case of bad weather bring wellies/spare shoes with you so this will not spoil an opportunity for wedding photos (giant umbrellas too!).
-Heel protectors are also great idea if your venue offers garden use, there is gravel or muddy grounds.
-Note there are different sizes for different type of heels.
+In case of bad weather, bring wellies/spare shoes with you, so this will not spoil an opportunity for wedding photos (giant umbrellas too!).
+Heel protectors are also a great idea if your venue offers garden use, and there is gravel or muddy grounds.
+Note, there are different sizes for a different type of heels.

 * * *

 Not everything may go according to your plans, and that is ok!
 Do not fret about small things, and remember, your guests will not notice anything anyway.
 They come to witness your declaration of love and celebrate with you, so put a smile on your face and enjoy being with your family and friends.